vdaas/vald/docs/api/status.md

 The timeout configuration is on the Vald cluster side.
 If it appears constantly, you need to review the cluster settings.
-However, it appears only when using search service, you can overwrite timeout configuration by lengthening the time setting in the search config.
+However, only when using a search service can you overwrite the timeout configuration by lengthening the time setting in the search config.

 ## NOT_FOUND